OLIMEX/sip_phone_example/README.md

 # SIP Phone Example

 This example allows users to make calls over the internet.
+The project is basic, but you are free to evolute.

 ## Compatibility